vim-ctrlspace/vim-ctrlspace/README.md

 ### Auxiliary Modes

-This modes are just blended into the main ones.
-They can be considered as a special cases or states of the main ones.
+These modes are just blended into the main ones.
+They can be considered as special cases or states of the main ones.

 #### Preview Mode